 In the cities, taxis will run on a metered price per kilometer whereas if you are out of town a bit further, you will need to negotiate a price with the driver.
 A good tip to make sure you don't get ripped off on the fare is to ask your hotel or local tourist information office what an approximate fare would be and when you get in the taxi, show the driver on a map where you want to go.

 Tipping is not necessary but a nice gesture should you receive good service.

 Brazil's transport options will easily get you to the major destinations but renting a car in Brazil provides a little more freedom and exploration.
 It could save you time and money but be sure you know what you're signing up for.
-If you are a first time traveller to Brazil, it's probably best to stick to public transport and get a feel for the local traffic before jumping behind the wheel.
+If you are a first-time traveler to Brazil, it's probably best to stick to public transport and get a feel for the local traffic before jumping behind the wheel.

-If you are in Brazil for less than 6 months your national driver's license is valid, however we recommend getting an International Driving Permit just to avoid confusion and annoyances.
+If you are in Brazil for less than 6 months your national driver's license is valid, however, we recommend getting an International Driving Permit just to avoid confusion and annoyance.
 Some hire companies will incorrectly demand an IDP, while police have been known to target tourists without an international license and threaten huge fines in the hopes of scoring a bribe.

 Some roads in Brazil have tolls attached so check and plan accordingly.
 Most tolls can be anywhere R$1.50 to R$20.00 and priced based on vehicle type and other criteria.

-Brazil's roads are very good along the well-travelled routes, although they deteriorate as you get towards some of the more remote inland or northern communities.
+Brazil's roads are very good along the well-traveled routes, although they deteriorate as you get towards some of the more remote inland or northern communities.

 Enormous speedbumps called lombadas are used to slow down traffic and ease pressure on the police force in some smaller towns.
 They should be painted with stripes and be preceded by warning signs but keep your eyes peeled.
 Hitting one of these at speed will be hell on your suspension.